Hydrangea macrophylla

 Work elemental sulfur into the root zone to slowly acidify or apply garden lime to nudge pH upward, but avoid overdoing either product.
 Plants that share space, such as clematis vines or coral bells, will also feel those pH shifts over time.

-By midsummer, you can still root cuttings, but you will lose more to heat and wilting.
+By midsummer, you can still root cuttings, but heat and wilting reduce success.
 In Zone 3-5, start earlier so young plants have a long season to establish before winter in colder northern gardens.

 Softwood stem cuttings are the most dependable method for home gardeners.
 You do not need a greenhouse, just clean tools, a simple rooting mix, and a way to hold humidity around the cutting.